 Other than the rangefinder the most remarkable feature of this camera was the presence of a wind lever.
 I cannot think of any other cameras from that time that had one.
 However, it must have caused trouble, as the lever was dropped for the next model (the type 142 below) and did not reappear until the Retina Ia and IIa in 1951.
 Another weakness was the shutter release button: even though it was retractable, it protruded quite far from the top housing and was therefore quite vulnerable.

 Nevertheless, this model lay the base for many Retina rangefinders to follow, in fact the focus mechanism and general handling did not change much until the very last folding Retina, the IIIC.
-Despite its rarity, a few different variants were available, including a choice of lenses: Schneider Xenon f/2.8 or Kodak Ektar f/3.5 (a rebadged Xenar most likely) as well as a top plate with or without a circled II as model indicator.
+Despite its rarity, a few different variants were available, including a choice of lenses: Schneider f/2 or f/2.8 Xenon, or Kodak f/3.5 Ektar (a rebadged Xenar most likely) as well as a top plate with or without a circled II as model indicator.
 Good luck getting all those!